michelangelo314/mondo/Readme.md

 Starting up docker
 8746b6c8f7f5fc1208c4068636016800b465a80eedafc373d96ed778bfa4c9ce
 turtlepower-mondo
 Cowabunga!!
 You're miner is running.
-Use stop.sh to stop the miner.
+Use mondo stop to stop the miner.
 Connect to the miner web interface using localhost:8080!!
 TURTLE POWER!!
 ```

 Now you're mining!
 Cowabunga!!
 You can check your stats using the xmr-stak http interface from your brower or simply from curl